Engin-Boot/pong-stage-patreshubham94/Stage0/sequence-start.md

 When: expert mode selects.

-Then: display feature change pannel.
+Then: display feature change panel.
 And change the features.
 And save the updated features.
 And starts the game in expert mode.